dwmkerr/spaceinvaders/README.md

 The classic Space Invaders game written in JavaScript as a learning exercise.

-No jQuery or any other third party libraries, just raw JavaScript, CSS and HTML/html.
+No jQuery or any other third party libraries, just raw JavaScript, CSS and HTML.

 See it Live: [www.dwmkerr.com/experiments/spaceinvaders](http://www.dwmkerr.com/experiments/spaceinvaders)